jack4000/outrun-mcp/README.md

 1.  **Generate Invoice:** `POST /key/buy` (Body: `{ "amount": 1000 }`)
 2.  **Pay Invoice:** Use a Lightning wallet to pay.
 3.  **Claim Key:** `GET /key/claim/:orderId` -> Returns `{ "apiKey": "..." }`

-When installing via Smithery, you will be prompted to enter your `OUTRUN_API_KEY`.

 ## Tools & Examples